-The results of our auditing procedures disclosed instances of noncompliance, which are required to be reported in accordance with OMB Circular A-133 and which are described in the accompanying schedule of findings and questioned costs as items 2013-01 and 2013-02.
+The results of our auditing procedures disclosed instances of noncompliance, which are required to be reported in accordance with OMB Circular A-133 and which are described in the accompanying schedule of findings and questioned costs as 2014-001 and 2014-002.
 Our opinion on each major Federal program is not modified with respect to these matters.

-The City's responses to the noncompliance findings identified in our audit are described in the accompanying Schedule of Prior Year Audit Findings and Questioned Costs.
-The City's responses were not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.
+The City's response to the noncompliance findings identified in our audit are described in the accompanying schedule of findings and questioned costs and corrective action plan.
+The City's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.